Reviews You Can Rely On

 Credit: Sara Aranda

-While pockets were generally scored as a part of the comfort and mobility metric, we'd like to take a moment to discuss them in the context of construction quality and durability as well, but as more of an abstract factor.
-The pairs of shorts that we feel have the best combination of pocket size, number of pockets, and strength in construction are the REI Sahara Bermuda, Outdoor Research Ferrosi, and Patagonia Multi Trails.
-Each pair has multiple deep pockets that fit our phones well, yet the fabric still allows mobility, even when the phone is placed in the front pocket (meaning there is no undue stress placed on the seams or the fabric when larger items are placed inside).
+The pairs of shorts we feel have the best combination of pocket size, number of pockets, and strength of construction are the REI Co-op Trailmade, REI Co-op Sahara Bermuda, Outdoor Research Ferrosi, Patagonia Multi Trails, and the Prana Stretch Zion Cargo.
+Each pair has multiple deep pockets that fit our phones well, yet the fabric allows for mobility, even when the phone is placed in the front pocket.
 The Multi Trails have a bit more stretch, so the weight of the phone did cause some pulling at the front of the shorts.
-However, it wasn't significant, and we found that the waistband has an inner drawstring to help secure the shorts against potential sagging.
-The Patagonia Baggies also have two very deep front pockets, but the lack of stretch in the material made carrying items less desirable, even if the seams did not feel strained.
-Also, the Mountain Hardwear Dynama Bermuda shorts have adequate pockets, but they aren't quite as deep as those mentioned above, so the pockets will have to strain a bit more to hold larger objects.
+However, it wasn't significant, and the waistband has an inner drawstring to help secure the shorts against potential sagging.
+The Prana Kanab also has deep pockets, but the relative lack of stretch in the material made the front pockets a little tight to fit our hands into.

 hiking shorts womens - although the hugut lightweight cargo shorts have several good-sized...